Today I’m using my medical knowledge to tackle a big topic – no pun intended.

 The general rule of thumb should be to:

-- eat proper meals when you are hungry, and not eat when you are not hungry.
+- eat proper meals when you are hungry and do not eat when you are not hungry.

 If that means you order an appetizer, main course and a side dish during dinner, so be it.
 Doing that is way better than ordering a salad and then snacking on junk food later at night.